chillakalyan/riscv-boot-analysis/docs/qemu_setup.md

-# QEMU Setup for RISC-V Boot Analysis
+# QEMU Setup for RISC-V Boot Analysi

 This document describes how to run a RISC-V Linux system using QEMU and OpenSBI firmware.